One Prompt, Many Sounds: Modeling Listener Variability in LLM-Based Equalization: Data Collection

 Furthermore, since human labeling is required for this task, we are limited in the number of entries we can feasibly label.
 As a result, the final number of labeled entries is significantly smaller than the number of possible combinations.

 Therefore, the feature engineering process is carried out manually while ensuring that the selected combinations are both realistic and relevant to the objectives of the dataset.
 By carefully considering the context of each audio type and prompt, we aim to create entries that reflect plausible real-world scenarios.
 Additionally, care is taken to balance the dataset across different audio types and prompt categories to ensure comprehensive coverage of the problem space.
 The resulting set contains 120 pairs of unique prompts and audio excerpts.
 To provide insight into the linguistic diversity of the dataset, we present key statistics in Table \ref{tab:prompt_stats}.
 The prompts exhibit a vocabulary size of 380 unique words and an average length of 9.89 words.
-Crucially, the dataset captures varying degrees of semantic ambiguity; some prompts yield highly consistent user settings (low generalized variance), while abstract prompts result in high generalized variance, justifying the need for the distributional modeling approach described in this work.
+This length includes all function words and filler words, as no text preprocessing, stop-word removal, or stemming was applied prior to the length calculation, ensuring that the natural phrasing of the user was maintained.
+Crucially, the dataset captures varying degrees of semantic ambiguity; some prompts yield highly consistent user settings (low generalized variance), while ambiguous prompts result in high generalized variance (Figure \ref{fig:responses}), justifying the need for the distributional modeling approach described in this work.
 Section \ref{sec:Evaluation} provides more details on this.